aroques/aroques.github.io/_posts/2020-01-26-sql-post-ideas.md

 - SELECT INTO is awesome.
 Is there any cons?

 - Can insert results of an STP into a temp table, but need to define the columns first.

+- UPDATE FROM is awesome.
+You can specify the alias after the UPDATE, which I prefer becuase it is easier to understand.
+You can only update 1 table per UPDATE statement.
+Same goes for delete.
+You'll only DELETE records from the 1 table.

+- JOIN ordering - how does that work?
+In a nutshell, a derived table is created which follows the ordering that the tables are specified in.For example: T1, after a join...
+DT1, after another join...
+DT2, after the next join....
+DT3, amd so on...

+- Window functions: they're pretty cool.
+When to use them?
+Which ones are most useful?